mosaic-design-system/docs/src/guidelines/brand.md

 You can view the extended brand guidelines on the Advanced Hub ![](/assets/img/external-link16.svg) \[link to the Hub].
 However, not all of these apply to Mosaic and our product interfaces, so the following sections explain the key points.

-NB.
-You may need to log in to access Advanced Hub.
+Note: You may need to log in to access the Advanced Hub.

 ## Product logo